offsh/offsh/README.md

 After adding that block to your ossec.conf file, if you agent is correctly connected to a Wazuh manager it woud start sending information about exeuted commands to your server and it will index it to a Elasticsearch index.

+Finally, you would need to add the rules and decoders from https://github.com/offsh/offshell/tree/main/ruleset to `/var/ossec/etc/rules` and `/var/ossec/etc/decoders/`

 <!-- ROADMAP -->
 ## Roadmap